spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

-# Multiple Regression
+# First-level multiple regression

-This section describes fitting a mutiple regression model to preprocessed data from a single participant.
+This section describes fitting a multiple regression model to preprocessed data from a single participant.
-Normally, statistical findings from a single individual are not very useful for informing us about brain function in the general population, so a group analysis of data from several participants wil be done later.
+Normally, statistical findings from a single individual are not very useful for informing us about brain function in the general population, so a group analysis of data from several participants will be done later.
 The main outcome required at this stage is a "contrast image" from the subject, which can be entered into the group analysis.